Doji Candlesticks: What They Are and How To Use Them

 Doji candles or Doji candlesticks are a particular kind of candlestick pattern that indicates market neutrality.
 It doesn’t happen very often, but occasionally, bull and bear sentiments are equally matched on the market.
-This means that buyers and sellers will cancel one another out, resulting in no net price movements for a given trading period.
-When this happens, the Doji candlestick pattern emerges on the trading chart.

 Here, we take a detailed look at the history of Doji candles, how to spot them on a trading chart, and how you can apply them to your trading practice.